 1. Good analytics.

 Every organization in every industry can benefit from good analytics.
 It’s easier to put your finger on a threat if you’ve rated your risks, and have a good historical picture of where your risks have been in the past.
-When you have good data, you can clearly see your risk, monitor situations that could pose a threat, and move quickly when there’s an issue.
+When you have good data, you can that could pose a threat, and move quickly when there’s an issue.
 In fact, good data can help you even after a data breach or attack.
 Ponemon’s 2019 Cost of A Data Breach report found that companies that use security analytics reduce the cost of data breaches by an average of $200,000.

 2. Coverage of your biggest external threats.